slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 autentic pride (genuine) vs hubristic pride (egotistic) -
-Startups are (by necessity) filled with generalists; big companies are filled with specialists.
-People underestimate how effective a generalist can be at things which are done by specialists.
-People underestimate how deep specialties can run.
-These are simultaneously true.

-companies hire for a problem and not general optimizations.
+Startups are (by necessity) filled with generalists; big companies are filled with specialists. companies hire for a problem and not general optimizations.
 Even if they need a generalist.

 Try consulting or entrepreneurship.